jvanz/jvanz.github.io-src/content/how-to-climb-trees.md

 with the right node and its sub tree.
 Considering our tree, the nodes would be visited in the following order: `33 15 10 5 20 18 47 38 36 39 51 49`.

-A possible recursive pseudo code this algorithms is:
+A possible recursive pseudocode this algorithms is:

 ```
 // preorder the root come before its subtrees